ABOUT THE PROGRAM

 The following are minimum requirements to participate in this program.
 Most requirements must be met at the time you apply.
 If you have questions, please feel free to reach out.

-Applicants must be majoring in and have a strong academic background in one of the eligible majors.
-Excellent relevant academic record required, and at least two years of university course work (high school AP credit does not count).
+Applicants must be interested in majoring in and have a strong academic background in one of the eligible fields.
+Excellent relevant academic record required.
+(AP credit does count).

-Pre-Health, Pre-Med, Biology, Public-Health, Global-Health, Economics or any related discipline.
+Pre-Health, Pre-Med, Biology, Public-Health, Global-Health, Economics, Cognitive Science, Psychology, Sociology, Biology, Neuroscience or any related discipline.

 INTERNSHIP GOALS AND RESPONSIBILITIES